 Certain personal characteristics, as set forth on the Scholastic Non-Cognitive Evaluation Form, are important to individuals preparing for a career in medicine.
-Therefore, scholastic noncognitive evaluations are designed to point outstanding, adequate, or the inadequate personal characteristics of students.
+Therefore, scholastic non-cognitive evaluations are designed to point out the outstanding, adequate, or the inadequate personal characteristics of students.
 While the majority of students accepted to medical school will possess these characteristics, it is important to have a method to recognize either outstanding students or the unusual student who does not possess the character traits necessary to practice medicine.
-For this reason, non-cognitive evaluations mav Evaluations may be made by faculty members of each course and will be submitted to the Student Affairs Assistant Dean.
+For this reason, scholastic non-cognitive evaluations may be given.
+Evaluations may be made by faculty members of each course and will be submitted to the Student Affairs Dean.